roestigraben/ML_Lung_github/README.md

 the rest of the packages is best installed with anaconda or pip.
 No comprehensive list of packages is given here.
 Also, some imports may actually not be used, hence proceed with some trials.

+## Out-of-box-testing
+The parameters in the main Python file are set to use the Data Reader with artifical images and corresponding labels.
+Hence no need for real images.
+The UNET generated is a 3 layer variety and should execute quite swiftly As the batch size is set to 4, enough local memory should be available for the CPU Create a directory "logs" so that events and model checkpoints can be saved in local subdirectories Best to overlook progress of training is with Tensorboard.
+Launch it within the "logs" directory with

+tensorboard --logdir "subdirectory_name created by the script"

 ## File Description

 FCN_jul4.py 			:  main file to launch the training.